zhangruiyep/PCTools-dumpLogTool/README.md

 Usage:
 ------
 1. Unzip this tool into ramdump tool.
-Such as D:\ramdump\dumpLogTool\checkdump.bat
+Such as D:\ramdump\dumpLogTool\start.bat

 2. Modify ini file to your real path if needed.